Jack Halberstam

-Jack Halberstam (/ˈhælbərstæm/; born December 15, 1961), previously known as Judith Halberstam, is an American academic and author.
-Since 2017, Halberstam has been a professor in the department of English and comparative literature and the Institute for Research on Women, Gender, and Sexuality at Columbia University.
-Previously, Halberstam was a professor of American studies and ethnicity, gender studies, and comparative literature, and the director of The Center for Feminist Research at University of Southern California (USC).
-Halberstam was the Associate Professor in the Department of Literature at the University of California at San Diego before working at USC.
-Halberstam is a gender and queer theorist and author.
+Jack Halberstam (/ˈhælbərstæm/; born December 15, 1961) is an American academic and author, best known for his book Female Masculinity (1998).
+His work focuses largely on feminism and queer and transgender identities in popular culture.
+Since 2017, Halberstam has been a professor in the department of English and Comparative Literature and the Institute for Research on Women, Gender, and Sexuality at Columbia University.
+Previously, he worked as both director and professor at The Center for Feminist Research at University of Southern California (USC).
+Halberstam was the associate professor in the Department of Literature at the University of California at San Diego before working at USC.

-Halberstam's writings focus on the topic of tomboys and female masculinity in the 1998 book, Female Masculinity, which discusses a common by-product of gender binarism, termed "the bathroom problem.″ This outlines the awkward and dangerous dilemma of a perceived "gender deviant's" justification of presence in a gender-policed zone, such as a public bathroom, and the identity implications of "passing" therein.
-Assigned female at birth, Halberstam is unspecific in preferred pronouns, but uses the preferred name "Jack" publicly and professionally.

 Halberstam lectures in the United States and internationally on queer failure, sex and media, subcultures, visual culture, gender variance, popular film and animation.
 Halberstam is currently working on several projects including a book on fascism and (homo)sexuality.

+In Halberstam's most popular piece, Female Masculinity, he attacks the protected status of male masculinity, treating it not as foundational, but the least interesting of a wide number of variants.
+In addition, he points out the ways in which female masculinities have been pathologized.
+In the first full length study of its kind, Halberstam traces the presence of female masculinities throughout history, offering it as a viable and ancient option.
+The text argues for a more nuanced understanding of gender categories, using examples such as "the bathroom problem" to point out every-day ways in which nonbinary people are excluded.
+The book was nominated for the Lambda Literary Award in Lesbian Studies in 1998 and awarded the Judy Grahn Award for Lesbian Nonfiction in 1999.

 Early life, education and gender identity

-Halberstam earned a B.A. in English at the University of California, Berkeley in 1985, an M.A. from the University of Minnesota in 1989, and a Ph.D. from the same school in 1991.
+Halberstam is one of six children.
+Jack was born Judith Halberstam to father Heini Halberstam and mother Heather Peacock.
+The two remained married until Heather's death in a car accident in 1971.
+Heini died from illness in 2014 at age 87.
 Halberstam is Jewish, with family history in Bohemia.
+He earned a B.A. in English at the University of California, Berkeley in 1985, an M.A. from the University of Minnesota in 1989, and a Ph.D. from the same school in 1991.

-Halberstam goes by the name "Jack", and is "loosey goosey" and a "free floater" when it comes to gender identity/binary conformity and pronoun-usage.
-Halberstam has said that "some people call me Jack, my sister calls me Jude, people I've known forever call me Judith" and "I try not to police any of it.
+Although Halberstam is non-specific about his gender identity, he uses the preferred name "Jack" publicly and professionally.
+A self-proclaimed "free floater", Halberstam has said that "Some people call me Jack, my sisters call me Jude, people I've known forever call me Judith" and "I try not to police any of it.
 A lot of people call me he, some people call me she, and I let it be a weird mix of things."
-Halberstam says that "the back and forth between he and she sort of captures the form that my gender takes nowadays" and that the floating gender pronouns have captured Jack's refusal to resolve gender ambiguity.
-Jack does, however, say that "grouping me with someone else who seems to have a female embodiment and then calling us 'ladies', is never, ever ok!"